John "Snowy" Cutmore: Return to Melbourne

-On the morning of 12 February 1921, two young men named Ernest Porter and John Collisson were assaulted by three men on the beach at Port Melbourne.
+On the morning of 12 February 1921, two young men named Ernest Porter and John Collision were assaulted by three men on the beach at Port Melbourne.
 The assailants — William Maher, Robert Brown and Cutmore – initially struck the two men with their fists.
-During the attack Maher drew a revolver and fired at Collisson from a distance of six yards (5.5 metres), the bullet passing within a few inches of his right ear.
-At this Collisson and Porter "ran for their lives" to the local police station.
+During the attack Maher drew a revolver and fired at Collision from a distance of six yards (5.5 metres), the bullet passing within a few inches of his right ear.
+At this Collision and Porter "ran for their lives" to the local police station.
 Police arrived at the beach in time to apprehend the three men and their female companion.
 Later that morning a revolver was found at the beach.
 The three men were charged with assault and Maher faced a further charge of discharging a firearm with intent to commit murder.
 They faced the court at Port Melbourne on 21 February, and each were convicted of assault.
 Maher's firearm charge was reduced to "unlawfully discharging a firearm in a public place".
 Cutmore was fined £10 for the assault conviction (or two months' imprisonment in default of payment).

 On Sunday evening, 19 June 1921, groups of men from rival gangs clashed in the vicinity of the corner Nicholson and Palmerston streets in Carlton.
 Bystanders witnessed several acts of violence, including a man being knocked down and kicked, and left lying on the tram track.
 Another man named James Sollery was chased into Palmerston Street by a number of men calling out, "Into him 'Checkers'".
 Sollery was caught and struck by 'Snowy' Cutmore and another of the pursuers kicked Sollery.
 Senior-Constable Lewis was riding a passing tram when he witnessed the attacks and jumped off the tram to intervene.
 He managed to apprehend Cutmore, but the policeman was then attacked by the others and was made to release him, after which the group ran away.
 The attackers were identified as members of the 'Checkers' Push, a gang based in the Carlton North/Fitzroy area of Melbourne.
 Police later arrested three members of the 'push': John Buckley, Arthur Ryan and John 'Snowy' Cutmore.
 The men were tried in the Fitzroy Court on 29 June.
 All three were found guilty of offensive behaviour.
 Both Buckley and Cutmore were convicted of additional charges: Buckley for assaulting a man who went to Lewis' assistance and Cutmore for the assault of Sollery (for which he was sentenced to two months' imprisonment) and resisting arrest (fined £10, or in default six weeks' imprisonment).